HOW DO I BEGIN EXPLORING SCHOLARSHIP OPPORTUNITIES?

 Most scholarships are designated for students attending Forsyth County high schools, but there are also scholarships designated for students who attend high schools in other locations in our service area.
 Some scholarships allow non-Forsyth County residents who attend a Forsyth County high school to qualify as long as they reside in a county in the Foundation's service area.
 The Foundation's service area includes Davie, Davidson, Forsyth, Surry, Stokes, Yadkin and Wilkes counties.

-There are two different scholarship application processes: many scholarship applications are made through the Foundation's Common Application process, while other scholarships utilize their own application process.
+There are two different scholarship application processes: most scholarship applications are made through the Foundation's Common Scholarship Application process, while Other Scholarships utilize their own application process outside of the Foundation.

 SCHOLARSHIPS WITH A COMMON APPLICATION PROCESS:

-For informational purposes, you may wish to review the listings of Common Application Scholarships offered through the Foundation.
+For informational purposes, you may wish to review the listing of Common Application Scholarships offered through the Foundation.

 April 1: deadline for most merit-based scholarships